JaswanthReddyPadala/NeogCamp/LEVEL-0/week-1/project/documentation.md

 ![Output of above program](./images/output.JPG)

-YAY!! you have done a CLI project, Though it is simple this will help you in building you fundamentals good.
+YAY!! you have done a CLI project, Though it is simple this will help you in building your fundamentals well.
-_Hope you learnt basics OF javascript_
+_Hope you learned the basics OF javascript_

 ### REPL link for above code [PLAY QUIZ](https://repl.it/@jaswanthreddyp/QUIZ?embed=1&output=1#index.js) | [QUIZ CODE](https://repl.it/@jaswanthreddyp/QUIZ#index.js)